Collection Trend for Laravel

 Date Column

-date column or property.
-If your item uses a different column / property name for the date or you want to use a different one, you should specify it using the dateColumn(string|Closure $column)
+By default, laravel-collection-trend assumes that the item on which the operation is being performed has a created_at date column or property.
+If your item uses a different column / property name for the date or you want to use a different one, you should specify it using the dateColumn(string|Closure $column) method.

 Example: